Amazon Web Services (AWS)

 Availability Zones

-The Multiple Availability Zones option is the default when creating clusters using the Developer Pro or Enterprise Service Plans.
+The Multiple Availability Zones option is the default when creating clusters using the Developer Pro or Enterprise Support Plans.

-The option to deploy across multiple AWS availability zones is only available for clusters that use the Developer Pro or Enterprise Service Plans.
-Clusters using the Basic service plan deploy all nodes to the same availability zone.
+The option to deploy across multiple AWS availability zones is only available for clusters that use the Developer Pro or Enterprise Support Plans.
+Clusters using the Basic Support Plan deploy all nodes to the same availability zone.

 Configuration Options